PE teacher

 Apprenticeship

-You can get into this career through a postgraduate teaching apprenticeship, if you have a degree.
+You could get into this career through a Teacher Level 6 Degree Apprenticeship, if you have a degree.

 Entry requirements